JadeDon/jaded.github.io/_pages/home.md

 My goal is to become a cognitive neuroscientist.
 My research passion lies at the intersection of cognitive neuroscience, neurodiversity, child development, and language processing.

-I employ multiple techniques, including behavioural studies, EEG/ERPs, fMRI, TMS, and research with people with neurodiversity and patients to shed light on the complex nature of processing in the human mind and brain.
+I employ multiple techniques, including behavioural studies, EEG/ERPs, fMRI, TMS, and research with neurodiverse people and patients, to shed light on the complex nature of processing in the human mind and brain.

 <div class="callout callout-success" markdown="0">
 <div class="callout-title"><i class="fa-solid fa-bullhorn callout-icon"></i> News & Updates</div>